 MOFGA invited the Maine Farmer Resource Network to participate in this project through an announcement at our quarterly network meeting and follow up emails.

 Seven organizations accepted the invitation to participate in facilitated DEI training with an equity consultant.
 Matches between organizations and equity consultants have been made and formalized with contracts.
 The 5 nonprofit organizations have begun engagement with their consultants.
 It took longer to find a good fit for the Department of Agriculture, Conservation and Forestry and the University of Maine Cooperative Extension because of the size of those institutions.
 The number of people impacted by these relationships is 185, which includes the majority of staff and board at each non profit organization (5) and a steering committee at the larger agricultural institutions (2).

-As of January 2022, all seven organizations are matched with professional equity consultants and have begun their work together with project design and starting to conduct organizational assessments.
-We adjusted the timeline of the project to first offer training and then, in the second year of the project, focus on these deeper relationships with equity consultants and organizations.
+By January 2022, all seven organizations were matched with professional equity consultants and had begun their work together with project design and starting to conduct organizational assessments.
+We adjusted the timeline of the project to first offer training and then, in the second year of the project, focused on these deeper relationships with equity consultants and organizations.
 Because the relationships took considerable time to establish, offering the training first provided an opportunity for organizational staff to build a shared language.
-We note the milestone as inprogress because we did not issue a post-facilitation assessment at the end of 2021 because the equity consultations are just beginning.
-We propose issuing a mid-year assessment to complete the milestone.
+We noted the milestone as in progress because we did not issue a post-facilitation assessment at the end of 2021 because the equity consultations are just beginning.
+We proposed issuing a mid-year assessment to complete the milestone.

 The following trainings were offered in 2021.
 In total there were 190 participants.